natan-barel/Fault-Tolerant-Web-Hosting-on-Kubernetes/README.md

 Fault-tolerant web hosting is the ability of the system to continue hosting the web services when one or more of the system components leads to failure.

-This project covers the step by step guide to Containerize and Deploy fault-tolerant Web Application using Docker and Kubernetes.
+This project covers the step by step guide to Containerize and Deploy fault-tolerant Web Application using **Docker** and **Kubernetes**.

 ## DevOps Tools / Service Used
 + Docker